skip-mev/block-sdk/block/constructor/README.md

 ## 🤔 How to use it

+> **Default Implementations**
+>
+> There are default implementations for all of the below which can be found in
+> the `block/constructor` package.
+It is highly recommended that developers overview
+> the default implementations before building their own lane.

-There are **three** critical
-components to the Lane Constructor:
+There are **three** critical components to building a custom lane using the lane
+constructor:

-1. The lane configuration (`LaneConfig`) which determines the basic properties of the lane including the maximum block space that the lane can fill up.
+1. `LaneConfig` - The lane configuration which determines the basic properties of the lane including the maximum block space that the lane can fill up.
-2. The lane mempool (`LaneMempool`) which is responsible for storing transactions as they are being verified and are waiting to be included in proposals.
+2. `LaneMempool` - The lane mempool which is responsible for storing transactions that have been verified and are waiting to be included in proposals.
-3. A `MatchHandler` which is responsible for determining whether a transaction should be accepted to this lane.
+3. `MatchHandler` - This is responsible for determining whether a transaction should belong to this lane.
-4. [**OPTIONAL**] Users can optionally define their own `PrepareLaneHandler`, which is responsible for reaping transactions from its mempool and adding them to a proposal.
+4. [**OPTIONAL**] `PrepareLaneHandler` - Allows developers to define their own handler to customize the how transactions are verified and ordered before they are included into a proposal.
-This allows users to customize the order/how transactions are added to a proposal if any custom block building logic is required.
-5. [**OPTIONAL**] Users can optionally define their own `CheckOrderHandler`, which is responsible for determining whether transactions that are included in a proposal and belong to a given lane are ordered correctly in a block proposal.
-This is useful for lanes that require a specific ordering of transactions in a proposal.
+5. [**OPTIONAL**] `CheckOrderHandler` - Allows developers to define their own handler that will run any custom checks on whether transactions included in block proposals are in the correct order (respecting the ordering rules of the lane and the ordering rules of the other lanes).
-6. [**OPTIONAL**] Users can optionally define their own `ProcessLaneHandler`, which is responsible for processing transactions that are included in block proposals.
+6. [**OPTIONAL**] `ProcessLaneHandler` - Allows developers to define their own handler for processing transactions that are included in block proposals.
-In the case where a custom `PrepareLaneHandler` is defined, a custom `ProcessLaneHandler` will likely follow.
-This will allow a proposal to be verified against the custom block building logic.

-### 1. Lane Config
+### 1. Lane Config 📝

 The lane config (`LaneConfig`) is a simple configuration object that defines the desired amount of block space the lane should